Most Affordable Online Master's in Social Work Programs

-11. Louisiana State University and Agricultural and Mechanical College
+11. Louisiana State University

 During year two, faculty immerse students in the study of advanced direct practice, advanced social policy, and contexts for direct practice.
 Learners apply knowledge to real-world contexts during a series of practicums.
 They take either an exam or complete a thesis to exit the program.
 Students with a BSW complete the degree in as few as 12 months.
 With tuition at $540 per credit, this MSW remains one of the most affordable online MSW programs in the U.S. Admission requires a minimum 3.0 GPA and school transcripts.

 Metropolitan State University of Denver offers several master's degrees, including the master of social work.
 Faculty deliver the curriculum in small class sizes in either a hybrid or fully online format.
 The curriculum employs an integrative practice model rooted in social justice.
 Students choose between a 60-credit regular and a 36-credit advanced standing program.